prashanthcharla/lld/Design Patterns/structural/Composite.md

 Its a structural design pattern that lets you treat individual objects and groups of objects in the same way.
-It is useful when you have a tree-like structure — for example, files and folders.
+For example, a folder (component) can contain files (leaves) or other folders (composites), but both respond to the same actions like open(), rename(), etc.

 #### Key Points:
 * Problem: